PlanterApp/planter_blog/content/posts/leaf-mold/index.md

 **Step 2: Shred and Contain**

 * Shred some of the leaves by running over them with a lawnmower a couple of times, or by rubbing them between your hands.
 This increases the decomposable surface area.
 Some leaves should be left whole.
-* Stuff the leaves into your bag of choice (plastic or paper \[I prefer paper]) or a dedicated leaf pile in a shady area.
+* Stuff the leaves into your bag of choice (plastic or paper \[I prefer paper]) or a dedicated leaf pile in a cool, shady area.
+Paper bags may start to decompose, so you may need to double-bag.
 * If you are creating your leaf mold in a pile, placing a waterproof or weed-suppressing membrane, such as burlap, underneath the leaf pile helps the pile to retain moisture.
 * If using bags, poke a few small holes near the top for airflow and the bottom for drainage.
 A pencil works well for this.